Kosmokleaner/DirectXShaderCompilerWiki/SPIR‐V-CodeGen.md

 The three projects for testing, GoogleTest, Effcee, and RE2, should also be checked out under the `external/` directory.

+To add these dependencies as submodules, use the command: `git submodule add -f <url> <path>`.
+The `-f` flag is necessary because the submodupdes are located in the external directory, which is in the default .gitignore file,

 ### Build system

 SPIR-V CodeGen functionality will structured as an optional feature in